Mount Pleasant Primary School

 Curriculum Intent

-Our school motto of “Believe it, achieve it” embodies our whole school approach to our exciting, creative and inclusive curriculum.
+Our school motto of “Believe it, achieve it” embodies our whole-school approach to an exciting, creative and inclusive curriculum that values learning both within and beyond the classroom.

-Our children deserve the very best every single day and are supported to believe in their own capacity to achieve whatever they need to - to be the best that they can be both personally and academically.
+Our children deserve the very best every single day and are supported to believe in their own capacity to achieve whatever they need to, enabling them to be the best they can be both personally and academically.
+Learning beyond the classroom is an integral part of this approach, providing meaningful, real-life contexts that enrich and deepen learning.

-• have the skills, knowledge and understanding required to be able to access all areas of learning effectively, consistently and for life.
+• have the skills, knowledge and understanding required to access all areas of learning effectively, consistently and for life.

-• develop an understanding of excellence, a desire for knowledge, an enquiring mind and an enjoyment of learning.
+• develop an understanding of excellence, a desire for knowledge, an enquiring mind and a genuine enjoyment of learning through meaningful first-hand experiences.

-• have a good sense of self which promotes good mental health and wellbeing.
+• have a strong sense of self that supports positive mental health and wellbeing, strengthened through meaningful experiential learning.

 Curriculum Implementation